For Immediate Release - August 5, 2022

 WHITE CITY, ORE.– Ballistic Armor Co. announced this morning that the Medford-based company has been acquired.

 Emmett Armstrong, Medford resident and sole owner of the company, sold Ballistic Armor Co. to a locally owned private equity group and will be transitioning out of his role as CEO effective immediately.

-Raven Equity, LLC, the acquiring company, was co-founded in 2022 by Medford City Councilor and former Ballistic Armor Co. partner Alex Poythress.
+Raven Equity, LLC, the acquiring company, was co-founded in 2022 by Medford City Councilor and Ballistic Armor Co. co-founder Alex Poythress.
 Poythress and Armstrong purchased Ballistic Armor together in 2017 from Black Flag Armory (Medford, Ore), and grew the business exponentially through its e-commerce website prior to Poythress selling his stake in the company in July of 2020.

 Since the beginning of the COVID-19 pandemic the company has contended with major operational setbacks impacting supply chain, customer service, and inventory management.
 In recent months the issues escalated to a gridlock, with a major operational overhaul appearing to be the only path forward.